knpuniversity/symfony-journey/knpu/http-kernel/sub-requests.rst

 controller being run and our template being run but you notice this darker bar behind this.
 If you scroll down you'll see this second request, called a sub request.
-And this is a sub request that is executing the latesttweetsAction and what you'll see that is important here is it actually is like a totally seperate request, it goes through all the same process it executes the kernel.request listeners you can see all the same listeners as before.
+And this is a sub request that is executing the latesttweetsAction and what you'll see that is important here is it actually is like a totally separate request, it goes through all the same process it executes the kernel.request listeners you can see all the same listeners as before.
 It has the kernel.controller event, it ultimately calls that controller.
 We need to call the Twig template, it has kernel.response on the end.
-So it really is like we are handling two totally seperate request response cycles.
+So it really is like we are handling two totally separate request response cycles.

 You can even if you want to click in to see the profiler just for this one sub request, which is a really powerful thing to do.
 So now, remember back in our user